Arts Pasifika Awards

 The Arts Pasifika Awards celebrate excellence in Pacific arts in New Zealand.
-The annual awards are administered by Creative New Zealand and are the only national awards for Pasifika artists across all artforms.
+The annual awards are administered by Creative New Zealand and are the only national awards for Pasifika artists across all art forms.

 The Arts Pasifika Awards include the awards for: Emerging Pacific Artist; Iosefa Enari Memorial Award; Pacific Heritage Art Award (from 2004); Contemporary Pacific Art Award; Senior Pacific Artist Award; Special Recognition Award (from 2013); and Pacific Toa Artist Award (from 2019).